MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-381-Waivers-Exemptions-Pilot-Programs/subpart-B-Procedures-Requesting-Waivers/section-381.200.md

 (d) Waivers may only be granted from one or more of the requirements contained in the following parts and sections of the FMCSRs:

+(1) Part 380 - Special Training Requirements;

-(1) Part 382 - Controlled Substances and Alcohol Use and Testing;
+(2) Part 382 - Controlled Substances and Alcohol Use and Testing;

-(2) Part 383 - Commercial Driver's License Standards; Requirements and Penalties;
+(3) Part 383 - Commercial Driver's License Standards; Requirements and Penalties;

+(4) Part 384 - State Compliance with Commercial Driver's License Program;

-(3) § 390.19 Motor Carrier Identification Report;
+(5) § 390.19 Motor Carrier Identification Report;

-(4) § 390.21 Marking of commercial motor vehicles;
+(6) § 390.21 Marking of commercial motor vehicles;

-(5) Part 391 - Qualifications of Drivers;
+(7) Part 391 - Qualifications of Drivers;

-(6) Part 392 - Driving of Commercial Motor Vehicles;
+(8) Part 392 - Driving of Commercial Motor Vehicles;

-(7) Part 393 - Parts and Accessories Necessary for Safe Operation;
+(9) Part 393 - Parts and Accessories Necessary for Safe Operation;

-(8) Part 395 - Hours of Service of Drivers;
+(10) Part 395 - Hours of Service of Drivers;

-(9) Part 396 - Inspection, Repair, and Maintenance (except § 396.25); and
+(11) Part 396 - Inspection, Repair, and Maintenance (except § 396.25); and

-(10) Part 399 - Step, Handhold and Deck Requirements.
+(12) Part 399 - Step, Handhold and Deck Requirements.

+[63 FR 67608, Dec.
+8, 1998, as amended at 86 FR 35639, July 7, 2021]